gitAarya/VideoStreamigPlatform/readme.md

-# this is a video streamign platform learning and coding
+# this is a video streaming platform learning and coding